-Let’s look at types of infidelity, why spouses cheat, and who they cheat with; then decide if it is something spouses can live with.
-Either way, surviving after infidelity will be a challenge.
+Let’s look at types of infidelity, why spouses cheat, and who they cheat with; then decide if surviving an affair is genuinely possible.
+Either way, surviving adultery in marriage will be a challenge.

 Types of infidelity